German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 Over the past three decades, the rail infrastructure in Europe's largest economy has come under growing stress.

-While passenger traffic and freight transported on trains surged, the network has shrunk, said Pro-Rail Alliance.
+While passenger traffic and freight transported on trains have surged, the network has shrunk, said Pro-Rail Alliance.

 Andreas Knie, mobility researcher at the Berlin Social Science Center (WZB), blames the situation on policy choices favoring road transport over rail.